gjones01/Earthquake-Magnitude-Depth-Prediction/README.md

 Important NOTE: To start exploring the project, begin with the script titled "EarthquakeTensor.ipynb."
 The first script involves the use of TensorFlow to to create a neural network predicting earthquake magnitudes.
 The following script titled "EarthquakePyTorch.ipynb" involves a neural network in PyTorch to predict earthquake depth ranges.

+In the folder titled "data" there are visualizations, two of which are .twb files.
+These are interactive Tableau files that allow you to interact and see information about each data point.